Demo videos are powerful tools B2B companies can use to nudge potential customers through the sales funnel.

 They increase transparency between you and your sales leads — enabling potential customers to get the information they need to make the right decision.

-In this article, we're going to show you how to create a product demo video that converts.
-But first, you need to understand what a product demo is (and what it isn't) and when it should be used.
+In this article, we'll show you how to create a product demo video that converts.
+But first, you need to understand what a product demo is (and what it isn't) and when you should use it.

 What is a product demo video?